Virtuals Protocol (VIRTUAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Virtuals Protocol Price Prediction for 2025–2050

-According to your Virtuals Protocol price prediction, the value of VIRTUAL is expected to change by 238.64%, reaching a price of 5.8959USD by 2050.
+According to your Virtuals Protocol price prediction, the value of VIRTUAL is expected to change by 238.64%, reaching a price of 5.5566USD by 2050.

 Short Term Virtuals Protocol Price Prediction For Today, Tomorrow, This Week, and 30 Days